 Is Winter a Good time to visit Spain?

 Absolutely!
-As you've seen above, there are loads of fantastic destination in mainland Spain for winter sunshine, as well as the chance to see the most popular tourist spots without many tourists!!
-The air may be cooler, but the sun still shines a LOT.
+As you've seen above, there are loads of fantastic destinations in mainland Spain for winter sunshine, as well as the chance to see the most popular tourist spots without many tourists!!
+The air may be cooler, but the sun still shines a LOT during winter in Spain.

 What are the winter months in Spain?

 In Europe, winter starts in December and ends in February.
 However, temperatures cool from November and start to rise again in March.
-February is often the coldest month, which is why these warmest places in Europe in February are so popular!
+February is often the coldest month, which is why some od the warmest places in Europe in February are so popular!

 Does it snow in Spain?